LuizClaudioSantos/personCRUD/README.md

 ```

 ## Databases
-There are two databases used in this project, the first one is the Apache Derby DB, it is playing the role  prod database, also there is a H2, and it is used in memory as Integration test database.
+There are two databases used in this project, the first one is the Apache Derby DB, it is playing the role of prod database, also there is a H2, and it is used in memory as Integration test database.